VirtualLab's CI/CD

 $RUNTIME The runtime name

 $NB_INFERENCE The number of inferences that should be performed to create the benchmark.
+This variable should be ignored if $BENCHMARK_TYPE is set to TYPE2.

 $BENCHMARK_TYPE Define the benchmark type requested by the user.
 See benchmark type for more details.